PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   branch rewrite transactional, and keeps compatibility bridges topological;
 - `2202bd0d` moves the adjacent Squeeze/unary/BatchMatMul layout rewrite to an indexed owner with explicit axis-to-adjoint semantics;
+- `0ef2050c` moves the decoder deconvolution-input adapter to a complete indexed matrix/layout/constant transaction;
-- the current checkpoint moves the decoder deconvolution-input adapter to a complete indexed matrix/layout/constant transaction.
+- the current checkpoint moves the terminal Squeeze/Mean decoder adapter to a complete indexed axis/layout/output transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain